prescientmoon/solar-conflux/odin/sdl-opengl-rendering/shaderfurl/README.md

 - do not use preprocessor macros outside #include
 - no explicit location/binding/layout annotations (these will be generated automatically)
 - do not declare recursive functions
+- do not use interface blocks for varyings

 The reason these rules apply is because implementing the proper behaviour would take additional effort which I have no reason to put in, considering I am the only one who is going to use this tool.